What is Reflux, Reflux Ratio, and Optimum Reflux Ratio?

 Rd = L/D = V-D/ D

-In other words, reflux is the ratio of the reflux to the vapour
+In other words, reflux is the ratio of the reflux to the vapor

 Rw = L/V = L /L + D

-Any reflux ratio between an infinite reflux ratio requiring a minimum number of plates and a minimum reflux ratio requiring an infinite number of plates is a workable system which requires finite stages for the desired degree of separation.
-At minimum reflux ratio as an infinite number of plates are required, the fixed cost is also infinite while the cost of heat supply to the reboiler and condenser coolant is minimum.
+Any reflux ratio between an infinite reflux ratio requiring a minimum number of plates and a minimum reflux ratio requiring an infinite number of plates is a workable system that requires finite stages for the desired degree of separation.
+At a minimum reflux ratio, as an infinite number of plates are required, the fixed cost is also infinite while the cost of heat supply to the reboiler and condenser coolant is minimum.

 Read Also